Anhardy1999/NPC_Image_Analysis/README.md

 NPC Image Analysis utilizes skimage's image processing tools as well as napari for viewing the images in 3D.

+## ReadTheDocs
+You can find full documentation here: [ReadTheDocs](https://npc-image-analysis.readthedocs.io/en/latest/index.html)

+The page contains information on the internal classes, using both the Default and Custom analysis and further elaborates on some of the image processing steps.

 ## Installation

 In the command line type: